 What is a Panic Attack?

-In order to accurately describe panic disorder, we must first understand what a panic attack is.
+In order to accurately describe the panic disorder, we must first understand what a panic attack is.
 In its simplest form, a panic attack can be described as a sudden swell in feelings of powerful fear or discomfort.
 Panic attacks are often accompanied by physical sensations which can include sweating, an increased heart rate or pounding heart, feelings of shortness of breath or choking, chest pain, trembling, chills or feeling too hot, nausea, numbness or tingling.

-People undergoing a panic attack might also experience feelings of derealization (feeling like their surroundings are no longer real) or depersonalization (feeling like they are separated from their body).
+People undergoing a panic attack might also experience feelings of derealization (feeling like their surroundings are no longer real) or depersonalization (feeling like they are separated from their Healthy Body).
 The fear of dying is also sometimes present during panic attacks.
 Only four of the symptoms above are needed to qualify as a panic attack.
 Typically, symptoms will rise to their peak intensity within a few minutes of occurring and then come back down to normal levels.

 Reactions to Panic Attacks